-Hometown: Austin, Tx
+Hometown: Austin, TX

 What is your background?

 The fitness world has been part of my life since the beginning.
 I grew up in a sports family.
-Several members of my family played collegiate D1 and D2 sports (football, softball, and track) in the elite conferences (Big12 , SEC).
-Additionally, my uncle had the honor and athleticism to play football in the National Football League (NFL) for the Kansa City Chiefs and the Tampa Bay Buccaneers.
-Because sports are such a huge part of my family, we have this saying ..
-“You’re a Nevels or you’re a (insert last name)”, simply meaning we have that athletic gene within us.
+Several members of my family played collegiate D1 and D2 sports (football, softball, and track) in the elite conferences (Big 12, SEC).
+Additionally, my uncle had the honor and athleticism to play football in the National Football League (NFL) for the Kansas City Chiefs and the Tampa Bay Buccaneers.
+Because sports are such a huge part of my family, we have this saying, “You’re a Nevels or you’re a (insert last name),” simply meaning we have that athletic gene within us.
 My family is competitive in all aspects of life, which in turn has made me into the competitive athlete and coach that I am today.

 Tell us about your current fitness goals and training:

 My current fitness goals are always changing because I am a coach who preaches variability.
-I have this saying I got from my mentor that I use all the time, “stay ready club”.
+I have this saying I got from my mentor that I use all the time, “stay ready club.”
 Which means being prepared for any physical task, wherever and whenever.
 I am always gonna be ready.
 Currently I am STILL doing that.
-Nothing changes except the way or method I chose to go about it.
+Nothing changes except the method I chose to go about it.
 Lift heavy?
 Yes.
-Lift moderate intensity for higher volume?
+Lift with moderate intensity for higher volume?
 Yes.
 Lift for strength speed?
 Olympic lifts and variations with dumbbells?
 Yes and yes.
-I am going to jump from implements, hop from left foot to the right foot and be explosive with it?
+Am I going to jump from implements, hop from left foot to the right foot and be explosive with it?
 You betcha!
 Am I going to sprint for 30 yards or push a sled with extreme force into the ground?
 Of course!
 Am I going to throw or slam a medicine ball into the wall or ground as hard as I possibly can?
 Who wouldn’t!?
 Am I going to run in a continuous effort from time to time?
 Yes.

 I do it all, in different forms, in different fashions and at different loads and speeds.
-My current fitness goals is to stay at peak fitness and in shape for life and everything that comes with it.
+My current fitness goal is to stay at peak fitness and in shape for life and everything that comes with it.